vapor/docs/4.0/docs/routing.md

 ## Routes

 A route specifies a request handler for a given HTTP method and URI path.
 It can also store additional metadata.
+All routes are registered in `routes.swift` file.

 ### Methods